 You can take inspiration from this tagline by creating an inclusive tagline of your own.
 Showcase the benefits of your products and show why you’re the best.

-GE is one of the older companies on this list, along with Coca-Cola, and its tagline suggests creativity and innovation: “We Bring Good Things to Life.”
+The General Electric tagline suggests creativity and innovation: “We Bring Good Things to Life.”
 Based on this tagline, we can infer that GE takes great ideas and concepts and turns them into usable, dependable products.